windows7lover/Acceleration-Methods/index.md

 # Acceleration Methods

 This website contains the notes and errata from the following monograph,
-> d’Aspremont, A., Scieur, D., & Taylor, A. (2021). *Acceleration methods*.
+> Alexandre d’Aspremont, Damien Scieur & Adrien Taylor (2021). *Acceleration methods*.
 Foundations and Trends® in Optimization.

 [Click here to download the pdf containg all errors.](acceleration_monograph_erratas.pdf)